 American Cooling Technology expands the options within their products with the EV-1 in-wall evaporator and electric AC systems for Hybrid and electric buses.
-With simple drop-in one-piece construction, the EV-1 eases installation of neatly fitting into the rear wall of a vehicle that generates 35,000-96,000 Btu/hr in either 12 or 24 Volt Motors.
-ACT has also partnered with Emerson Climate Technologies in the application of electric scroll compressor technology on many bus applications.
-Check out product at STN EXPO booth 132.
+With simple drop-in one-piece construction, the EV-1 eases the installation of neatly fitting into the rear wall of a vehicle that generates 35,000-96,000 Btu/hr in either 12 or 24 Volt Motors.
+ACT has also partnered with Emerson Climate Technologies in applying electric scroll compressor technology on many bus applications.
+Check out the products at STN EXPO booth 132.

 AMF-Bruns of America has maximized vehicle space with its latest wheelchair securement system the Hide-A-Way.
 With retractors fully-integrated into the floor, the Hide-A-Away conserves floor space, reduces complications being foot-activated, uses self-locking and –tension retraction, has no obstructions and accommodates both wheelchair and non-wheelchair passengers.
 The Hide-A-Way meets all listed safety requirements: ISO 10542; SAE J2249; FMVSS 209,302,210,222; CMVSS 209; CSA Z605; AS 2596; ADA.
 See STN EXPO booth 537 for more.

-In addition to unveiling the new all-electric Type D All American school bus with partners Adomani and EDI and a new Type A all-electric Micro Bird, Blue Bird also rolls out the Mircro Bird G5 with current enhancements on safety and comfort.
-The G5’s double-leaf wheel chair doors heightens passenger safety by protecting both sides of the lift for special needs children with superior weather seal and door strength.
-The G5 has also integrated child seats accompanied with 3 point lap and shoulder seat belts and optimized visibility of its loading zone constructed by a fully-glassed entrance door and “more-to-view” window.
-Able to seat 25-30 children depending the option, the Micro Bird G5 secures the principle of safety with every route to and fro from school to home.
+In addition to unveiling the new all-electric Type D All American school bus with partners Adomani and EDI and a new Type A all-electric Micro Bird, Blue Bird also rolls out the Micro Bird G5 with current enhancements on safety and comfort.
+The G5’s double-leaf wheelchair doors heighten passenger safety by protecting both sides of the lift for special needs children with superior weather seal and door strength.
+The G5 has also integrated child seats accompanied with 3-point lap and shoulder seat belts and optimized visibility of its loading zone constructed by a fully-glassed entrance door and a “more-to-view” window.
+Able to seat 25-30 children depending on the option, the Micro Bird G5 secures the principle of safety with every route to and fro from school to home.
 Wheel it on over to STN EXPO Booth 521.

 With thorough research, testing, and development, Bus Air releases its latest shroud systems: the Plastic A/C Shrouds.
-Plastic A/C shrouds features a modernized custom appearance that increases and optimizes air flow and thermal distribution to cool the entire cabin for the comfort of all passengers, making it the ideal climate control within a school bus.
+Plastic A/C shrouds feature a modernized custom appearance that increases and optimizes airflow and thermal distribution to cool the entire cabin for the comfort of all passengers, making it the ideal climate control within a school bus.
 See for yourself at STN EXPO Booth 445.

 Child Check-Mate introduces two products that build upon earlier models and offer new features and versatility while remaining compatible with older systems.
 The EP1+ comes with additional connection options so the doors, ignition accessory positions, and other vehicle systems and indicators may be monitored.
 The EP2+ has over 16 times the storage capacity of the EP2, faster processing time, and increased memory; it allows more complicated processes and was designed to work well with third-party systems, such as GPS and video monitors.
 Find out more about these systems at booth 721.